 Nonresidential and public areas

-Permissible hours of irrigation for regular nonresidential, common and public areas shall be between the hours of 10 p.m. and 6 a.m.
+Permissible hours of irrigation for regular nonresidential, common and public areas shall be between the hours of 12 a.m. through 8 a.m. on their designated watering day.
 Customers west of Interstate 25 irrigate on Monday, Wednesday and Friday, and customers east of I-25 irrigate on Tuesday, Thursday and Saturday.
 Nonresidential customers include all properties that are not single-family residences.
+Town properties, including Town-owned parks, can irrigate 9 p.m. through 5 a.m. on their designated watering day.

 The purpose of enforcement is to maintain the integrity of the water system during peak periods, to ensure positive pressure exists and fire flow demands are met.
 This code enforcement is conducted to protect the interests of the public and protect public health and safety.
 The focus of the program is encouragement of compliance, as well as education; therefore, first violations are issued as warnings, with no surcharges applied.
 Subsequent violations are on a graduating scale.
 Water monitors, and all other Town of Castle Rock staff, are authorized to issue violations with appropriate documentation.